soda4fries/CBSE_OSGi_Ticketing_System/README.md

 # OSGi Ticket System using Apache Felix

 This project implements a ticket management system using OSGi bundles with Apache Felix framework.
+The initlize.bat and pom can be modified to suit ur project

 ## Prerequisites